-Ideal for heavy-duty use, the Janome HD1000 is a professional-grade sewing machine whose price is usually between $200 and $300.
+Ideal for heavy-duty use, the Janome HD1000 is a professional-grade sewing machine whose price is usually in the mid-range grade.
 While it is admittedly slightly more expensive than other models, this machine is packed with a plethora of features that will allow you to give free rein to your creativity and enjoy the multiple benefits of home sewing.

 The Janome HD1000 is entirely mechanical which, facilitates its ease of use.
 Indeed, you won’t have to struggle with digitalized options as you struggle to find your way around the apparatus, since you can very easily activate several functions at the touch of a button or by pushing down on a lever.
 This model is also entirely designed with user-friendly options such as an automatic needle-threader, numerous built-in stitches and the likes.
 Because it does not come with an oversized table, it can be problematic for some sewers- especially beginners- to work on their quilting and embroidery.

 Thanks to being fairly easy to use, this particular model can be used by budding sewers to learn the rope of basic sewing techniques.
 Now while it is true to say that most beginners prefer to debut with a smaller and less expensive apparatus, most sewers found that the extended range of features in this machine allowed them to really work on their sewing skills while perfecting their technique.